 First things first.
 Copper sinks can be the lowest maintenance sinks on the market.
 They can also be the highest maintenance sinks on the market.
 It all depends on the manufacturer of the sink.
 The vast majority of copper sinks on the market require drying after each use and regular waxing.
 Some require no special maintenance.
 Make sure you ask questions.
 We do not recommend any brands of copper sinks so that we maintain objectivity Therefore, you should search for low maintenance copper sinks - best yet find those that are made in the USA.
 Read the use and care statements.
 Ask where the sink is manufactured.
 Ask where the copper comes from.
 Read the warranty.

-So if you have heard that copper sinks are difficult to care for, it all depends on who's sink it is.
+If you have heard that copper sinks are difficult to care for, it all depends on who's sink it was.
 If you do enough research, you will find a copper sink can be a joy to live with.
 Easy maintenance, no worries, just beauty and function!

 There is so much missing and misinformation about copper sinks on the internet that we suggest you do as much research as possible before making a buying decision.
 This web site should be just one of several you should use in making an educated decision.
 The more you read, the better off you will be.
 The two most important things to check are: Warranty and Use & Care.Read more...

 Will my copper sink dent easily?

 That all depends on the thickness and the type of copper.
 Thinner or softer material will dent easily.
-The type of copper is more important.
+The type of copper is just as important as the thickness.
 Annealed copper (which can be pure copper) is soft and can dent easily.
 Cold rolled copper is very hard and is very difficult to dent.
 Better quality klitchen sinks will be a gauge of 14.
 The best will use cold rolled copper.
 Lavatory sinks do not have to be as thick a guage as kitchen sinks.
 They do not get the wear and tear of a kitchen sink.

 I have seen nickel plated copper sinks.
 How well do they hold up?